nemanjam/mern-boilerplate/README.md

 - User and Message models with `1:N` relation
 - Full CRUD REST API operations for both Message and User models
-- Passport authentication with local `email/password` strategy, Facebook and Google OAuth strategies and JWT protected APIs
+- Passport authentication with local `email/password`, Facebook and Google OAuth strategies and JWT protected APIs
 - `User` and `Admin` roles
 - NodeJS server with Babel for unified new JS syntax with React client
 - `async/await` syntax across whole app